How many mutual funds should you have in your Mutual Fund Portfolio?

 • But if you are balanced then you would invest in 1 multi-cap, 1 in large-cap and the other in a mid-cap mutual fund.

-As per your personal risk preferences, the number of mutual funds will change.
+As per your personal risk preferences, you can decide how many mutual funds should you invest in since the number of mutual funds you should invest in will change.

 Collector mentality - More isn’t always good